OptimalDesignLab/optimaldesignlab-wiki/en/pages/julia.md

   concepts are not clear (See the `Building Julia` Section below)

-  A few sections of the documentation look interesting at first sight but are actually not
+  A few sections of the documentation look interesting at first sight but are actually not:

    * Linear Algebra: this section describes many of the linear algebra functions in Julia and is a good place to look up specific factorizations or operations, but is not meant to be read like the other other sections of documentation.
-   * The `Tasks` subsection under Control Flow: tasks are not threads (such as pthreads or OpenMP threads) and have very different performance characteristics Don't use them.
+   * The `Tasks` subsection under Control Flow: tasks are not threads (such as pthreads or OpenMP threads) and have very different performance characteristics.
+     Don't use them.
    * Parallel Computing: our lab does not use Julia's parallel computing features.
      Instead we use the Julia wrappers for [MPI](https://github.com/JuliaParallel/MPI.jl).